-One officer is the Company Secretary and another senior officer is a Director of ARP Trading Ltd. Further details on ARP Trading are given below.
+One officer is the Company Secretary and another senior officer is a Director of ARP Trading Ltd (the Directorship changed during the year but is still a senior officer of the Council).
+Further details on ARP Trading are given below.
 One senior officer is a Director of Breckland Bridge Ltd. Further information on Breckland Bridge is given below.